-The National Trust for Historic Preservation has also written a letter in support for the preservation of this building, urging the city to complete an environmental review to comply with the California Environmental Quality Act prior to issuing a permit to demolish it.
+The National Trust has also written a letter in support for the preservation of this building, urging the city to complete an environmental review to comply with the California Environmental Quality Act prior to issuing a permit to demolish it.

-“Precious few places like the China House remain that are tangible reminders of the contributions of the Chinese American community to the founding of the ‘Inland Empire,’” says Brian Turner, senior field officer and attorney with the National Trust.
+“Precious few places like the China House remain that are tangible reminders of the contributions of the Chinese American community to the founding of the ‘Inland Empire,’” says Brian Turner of the National Trust.
 “It is inspiring to see such a well-organized group of advocates working so hard to defend this site.”